What is the right to be forgotten under the General Data Protection Regulation (GDPR)?

 - the personal data is no longer necessary in relation to the purposes for which it was collected or otherwise processed;

-- the individual withdraws his or her consent and there is no other legal ground for the processing;
+- the individual withdraws their consent and there is no other legal ground for the processing;

 - the individual objects to the processing of data where the processing is on the basis of the employer's legitimate interests and there are no overriding legitimate grounds for it to continue;